tjfoerster/worshipDB/README.md

+# worshipDB

-# worshipDB: a simple web application for accessing your OpenLP song database, synchronised with Google Drive
+**A simple web application for accessing your OpenLP song database, synchronised with Google Drive.**

+_TODO: Add screenshots here_

+## Our workflow

+_TODO: Describe our workflow here_

 ## Prerequisites